Hemisphere-Project/HPlayer2/README.md

 # HPlayer2
 HPlayer2 is a modular media player designed to allow multiple ways of control, over multiple platform.
-It is build in a modular way: you can choose the player engine (mpv, vlc, omxplayer, ...), i/o interfaces (osc, http, rfid, ble, gpio, ...) and patch everything the way you want.
+It is build in a modular way: you can choose the player engine (mpv, vlc, omxplayer, ...), i/o interfaces (osc, http, rfid, ble, gpio, ...) and patch everything up.

 HPlayer2 is focused on Raspberry Pi, but is based on python code wrapping 3rd parties engines and libraries, so as long as those 3rd parties components are supported on other platform, HPlayer2 should run on it !

 HPlayer2 is under development, some features might not be fully available or sometimes broken, feel free to ask for help and open issues, i'll do my best to cover it.
 Pull requests are also welcomed !

 ## Media engine
-Hplayer2 is built in a modular way.
-It abstracts the concept of player (media list, play, pause, stop, volume, position, ...), and then bind to an existing player engine.
+Hplayer2 abstracts the concept of player (media list, play, pause, stop, volume, position, ...), and then bind to an existing player engine.

 On Raspberry Pi, i only managed to use 3 engines with Hardware acceleration on H.264 decoding: